The Recall: Plot

 Unbeknownst to the teenagers, the Aliens have come to Earth, abducting thousands of humans.
 On the run from the aliens with the others, Brendan is injured by a bear trap placed by the Hunter.
 The Hunter appears and saves them from a pursuing alien, and takes them back to his cabin.
 The Hunter ambushes an alien in a pit and seems to take personal pleasure in killing it.
 The Hunter explains that he was abducted and experimented-on by the aliens years ago.
 He shows them scarifications left on his body by the aliens; furthermore, he demonstrates that he can move objects telekinetically.
 He explains that the aliens have visited Earth several times in the distant past, and through "enhancements" made to abductees, have controlled the evolution of life on Earth.
 Since his retirement as an astronaut he has been preparing for their return, dedicating himself to putting an end to their reign.

 But the aliens besiege the cabin and the teenagers all end up being taken up to the spaceship, where they are among a few thousand humans who are abducted, experimented on, then returned to Earth.
 The teenagers all wake up back at their cottage, with no memory of having been abducted or experimented on.
 Kara, who had been killed, also appears to be alive and well.
 On the road, they are stopped by a military roadblock; although the alien ships have departed as mysteriously as they'd arrived, the government has responded to the mass abductions by putting a plan in place to quarantine anyone who shows the telltale scarifications from having been abducted.
 When the soldiers attack, with the help of the Hunter the teenagers using their alien-given "enhancements" slaughter the soldiers, instead.
+After the massacre, Kara heals and simultaneously saves Rob.
+Soon after, officers radio that they will soon arrive to incinerate the bodies.
+In the final scene, the young people look out over the landscape and a storm begins again, possibly signaling the return of the alien ships.
+At this point, the closing credits appear, and the film ends.